-- The testing, certifying and licensing of individuals and businesses who perform fire protection industry work and services for fire sprinklers, standpipe, hydrants, fire detection and alarm, other extinguishing systems, and fire extinguishers. - Conducts fire origin and cause investigations, arson and fraud investigation, investigation and enforcement of regulatory violations. - Performs fire and life safety inspections of state-owned and occupied buildings and certain other occupancies.
+• The testing, certifying and licensing of individuals and businesses who perform fire protection industry work and services for fire sprinklers, standpipe, hydrants, fire detection and alarm, other extinguishing systems, and fire extinguishers.

-- Provides public information and education related to fire prevention. - Coordinates and/or conducts fire and hazardous materials training to firefighters and other public safety personnel.
+- Conducts fire origin and cause investigations, arson and fraud investigation, investigation and enforcement of regulatory violations. - Performs fire and life safety inspections of state-owned and occupied buildings and certain other occupancies. - Provides public information and education related to fire prevention. - Coordinates and/or conducts fire and hazardous materials training to firefighters and other public safety personnel.

-NEVADA STATE PUBLIC WORKS BOARD
+NEVADA STATE PUBLIC WORKS DIVISION

-The Deputy Manager for Compliance and Code Enforcement shall serve as the building official for all buildings and structures on state property or held in trust for any division of the state government (NRS 341.100.9).
+The Deputy Administrator for Compliance and Code Enforcement serves as the building official for all buildings and structures on state property or held in trust for any division of the state government (NRS 341.100.9).

+The Legislature has mandated that the State Public Works Division must supervise all construction of public buildings on state property (NRS 341.141-148).
+The Board of Regents of the Nevada System of Higher Education and all other departments, boards or commissions must also use these services, unless delegation of authority (NRS 341.119) has been requested from, and granted by, the State Public Works Division.
 The plan examination and inspection process cannot be delegated.

-The Legislature has mandated that the State Public Works Board must supervise all construction of public buildings on state property (NRS 341.141-148).
-The Board of Regents of the Nevada System of Higher Education and all other departments, boards or commissions must also use these services, unless delegation of authority (NRS 341.119) has been requested from, and granted by, the State Public Works Board.